-Local Chevrolet dealers in select markets across the country provide EXCLUSIVE instructional clinics for America’s favorite pastime, Baseball, and America’s fastest growing sport, Soccer.
+Local Chevrolet dealers in select markets across the country provide EXCLUSIVE instructional clinics for America’s favorite pastime, Baseball.
 To see if there is a Chevy Youth Sport clinic near you, please visit www.youthsportsclinics.com.
 Events are typically posted 4-6 weeks prior to when they occur.
-Please keep in mind that baseball clinics typically occur between March and August and soccer clinics typically occur between August and November.
+Please keep in mind that baseball clinics typically occur between March and August.

 Players will break out into age groups and rotate through stations to learn the essentials of hitting, fielding, throwing, and more!
 Instruction is provided by former or current Major or Minor League players and coaches, Ripken Baseball or MLBPAA professional staff.

-In 2018, Chevrolet has partnered with 35 Minor League and 16 Major League Baseball teams to allow CYB Clinic Participants to play in professional stadiums around the country!
+In 2018, Chevrolet partnered with 41 Minor League and 17 Major League Baseball teams to allow CYB Clinic Participants to play in professional stadiums around the country!

 Following their retirement from Major League Baseball, Cal Ripken, Jr. and Bill Ripken founded Ripken Baseball, Inc. to continue their father's mission to grow the game of baseball worldwide, in The Ripken Way.
 Today, the company owns three state-of-the-art facilities located in Aberdeen, Maryland, Myrtle Beach, South Carolina, and Pigeon Forge, Tennessee.
 Hosting more than 70,000 players & coaches each year, The Ripken Experience facilities bring a Big League atmosphere to each and every participant that walks through the gates.
 In 2001, Cal & Bill founded the Cal Ripken, Sr. Foundation in memory of their father, and have since helped children in stressed communities develop rewarding life skills through the game of baseball.

-We are not affiliated with a Cal Ripken Baseball League; should we still attend a Chevy Youth Baseball clinic led by Ripken Baseball?
+We are not affiliated with a Cal Ripken Baseball League; should we still attend a Chevy Youth Baseball & Softball clinic led by Ripken Baseball?

 Major League Baseball Players Alumni Association (MLBPAA)